-Deepening our roots in Land Ethic in order to heal and nurture our lives, livelihood, and diverse local ecology.
+Deepening our roots in a Land Ethic that aims to heal and nurture our lives, livelihood, and diverse local ecology.

 2. Self-Sufficiency — self-sufficiency encourages us to implement self-knowledge by engaging with the world.
 Practicing permaculture, seed saving, and daily systems of self-reliance are all ways to practice.
 Every day offers new opportunities and new angles through which we can creatively engage in the process.
 When we practice self-sufficiency, we may move in truly resilient collective action.